 Children with vitamin A deficiency are at increased risk of severe morbidity from common childhood infections such as diarrheal diseases and measles, and in cases of extreme deficiency, can go blind.

-Biofortified sweet potato is an extremely rich source of provitamin A that has been proven to improve vitamin A status of children.
+Orange sweet potato is an extremely rich source of beta-carotene, an naturally occurring pigment that the body converts into vitamin A. Eating orange sweet potato has been shown to improve vitamin A status of children.

-Learn more about where we are growing vitamin A sweet potato:
+Learn more about where we are growing orange sweet potato: